Earth Notes: On NiMH Rechargeable BatteriesUpdated 2019-09-24 09:15 GMT.

 I have only encountered a few devices that are not happy with NiMHs.
 Probably because of the lower voltage of NiMH cells (1.2V) compared to typical disposables (1.5V).
 If you need to keep on using those devices then you'll still need a few disposables.

 In the case of something like a smoke alarm, a suitable low-self-discharge battery (eg PP3/9V) may cost more than the alarm itself.
 But the battery may outlast the alarm!
-See my experiment of 2010/12/28.
+See my experiment of 2010-12-28 in the sidebar.

 Poor Life When Cold?